 OVERVIEW

-A data driven recipe website was build with PHP and MySQL to replace 40+ static HTML pages with dynamic templates.
-This was a 10 week project and my first time working with databases and server side code.
+A data-driven recipe website built with PHP and MySQL to replace 40+ static HTML pages with dynamic templates.
+This was a 10-week project and my first time working with databases and server-side code.

 THE PROBLEM

-Building a recipe site with 40+ recipes as individual HTML files would mean duplicating the same layout dozens of times.
-Any design change would require editing every single page.
-I needed a system where content lived separately from presentation, and pages built themselves from data.
-This is where PHP and MySQL come into light.
+Building a recipe site with 40+ recipes as individual HTML files meant duplicating the same layout dozens of times.
+Any design update would require editing every single page.
+I needed a system where content lived separately from presentation and pages generated themselves from data.

 DATABASE STRUCTURE

-The recipe was shared with dozens.
-Through a collaborative effort with my classmates who were building sites from the same recipe set, we divided the work among our group to quickly finish the spreadsheet in an efficient manner.
-Each row contains the recipe title, subheading, description, category, an image folder reference, a hero thumbnail, and fields for up to 10 step-by-step images.
+The recipe dataset was built collaboratively with classmates from the same recipe set.
+Each row stores the recipe title, subheading, description, category, image folder reference, hero thumbnail, and fields for up to 10 step-by-step images.

 PHP ARCHITECTURE